 When comparing electricity, it is always worth checking the type of contract, as many of the cheaper contracts are fixed-term.
 In this case, it is worth thinking twice about whether you want to commit to the same contract for a long period or whether there is a contract on the market that is close to the same price and does not have the same commitment.
 However, it is often the fixed-term contracts that are the cheapest, as electricity companies naturally want to commit their customers for the long term.

-How do I order electricity after the electricity comparison?
+How do I order a new contract after the electricity comparison?

 Once you have completed the electricity comparison on our comparison engine, you can go to the electricity company's website to order the electricity contract you want by clicking on the "Continue" button.
-Be sure to double-check your electricity contract details on the electricity company's website before ordering a new contract.
+Depending on the electricity company, you will either order the contract through our service or you will be redirected to the electricity company's website to conclude the contract.
+Remember to verify the details of the electricity contract once again before ordering a new contract.

 Frequently asked questions